This program prepares students to support the social-emotional needs of children and families in health care settings

 After coursework is completed, a Child Life internship is a requirement of the program.
 An internship allows you to work with Certified Child Life Specialists in health care settings and participate in:

 You will have an opportunity to work directly with patients and learn how theory is applied to your work.
 The internship experience provides you with hands-on clinical training and the ability to develop professionalism and knowledge of Child Life practice.
-You initiate the internship application and interview process with the hospitals of your choice.
-Internships are then contracted between UGA and the specific hospital.
+Students will apply and interview at hospitals of their choice.
+Once an internship offer is made and accepted, formal paperwork is completed between UGA and the specific hospital.
+Our students typically apply to and interview at many different hospitals to secure an internship.

-This program works in congruence with the Association for Child Life Professionals (ACLP) requirements for becoming a certified Child Life Specialist.
+This program provides coursework and practicum experiences to meet the Association for Child Life Professionals (ACLP) requirements for becoming a certified Child Life Specialist.
 Upon completion of coursework and the Child Life internship, graduates will be qualified to sit for the Child Life certification exam.
 For more information on becoming a Child Life Specialist, visit the ACLP website.

 Graduates of this program have obtained positions within various hospitals, pediatric hospice settings, and other child or family support organizations.
 Positions held by some of the previous graduates include: